Table of Contents

 Tips for Planning a Post-Cremation Memorial Service

 A cremation memorial service offers loved ones a lot of flexibility.
 You can choose to memorialize a loved one with a scattering ceremony or host a service in a building with the ashes present.
-Here are some things to consider when you’re planning a memorial service:
+There are many things to consider when you’re planning a memorial service.
+As you go through this list, remember that many of them can be made even more special and personalized by utilizing technology.

 Who do you want to speak at the service?
 You can ask a pastor or religious speaker to talk, but you might also want to have one or more loved ones provide a short eulogy.
 Ask people who you know cared deeply about the person and who might have something unique to share.